 Abraham Lincoln Summary

-Abraham Lincoln was the 16th president of the United States of America, the leader who successfully prosecuted the Civil War to preserve the nation.
-He played in key role in passage of the Thirteenth Amendment, which ended slavery in America.
-As the war was ending, Lincoln became the first U.S. president to be assassinated.
+Abraham Lincoln was the 16th president of the United States of America, who successfully prosecuted the Civil War to preserve the nation.
+He played in key role in passage of the Thirteenth Amendment, which officially ended slavery in America.
+Murdered by John Wilkes Booth, Lincoln became the first U.S. president to be assassinated.
 Prior to his election as president in 1860, he had successful careers as a lawyer and politician in Illinois, serving several terms in the state legislature and one in the U.S. House of Representatives.
 He also holds the distinction of being the only U.S. president to receive a patent; in 1849, he designed a system for lifting riverboats off sandbars.

 Abraham Lincoln’s Life: Youth

-Abraham Lincoln was born on Sinking Springs Farm near Hodgenville, Kentucky, on February 12, 1809, to Thomas and Nancy Hanks Lincoln, and named for his paternal grandfather.
-His birthplace is believed to have been a 16′ x 18′ log cabin, which no longer exists.
-Lincoln had a sister, Sarah, who was two years and two days older than he was.
-A younger brother, Thomas, died in infancy.
+Abraham Lincoln was born on Sinking Springs Farm near Hodgenville, Kentucky, on February 12, 1809, to Thomas and Nancy Hanks Lincoln.
+He was named for his paternal grandfather.
+His birthplace is believed to have been a 16-foot by 18-foot log cabin, which no longer exists.
+Lincoln had a sister, Sarah, who was two years and two days older than he was, and a younger brother, Thomas, who died in infancy.

 When Abraham was two, the family moved to nearby Knob Creek Farm.
 Five years later, the family moved again, to the wilderness on Little Pigeon Creek in Indiana.
 On October 5, 1818, his mother died, reportedly of “milk sickness,” caused by drinking milk from cows that have eaten a poisonous, blossoming plant called snakeroot.
 Thomas Lincoln remarried a year later, to Sarah Bush Johnston, a woman of Elizabethtown, Kentucky, whom he had known for many years.
 She had three children by a previous marriage, Elizabeth, Matilda, and John.
 Although Abraham and his father were never close, Sarah and nine-year-old Abraham formed a loving relationship that continued throughout their lives.
 She encouraged him in his attempts to educate himself, which he did by borrowing and studying books.